sergiosolorzano/Unity-Dicom-3DRender/README.md

 This [library's](https://github.com/fo-dicom/fo-dicom) license: The MIT License (MIT), Copyright (c) Microsoft Corporation: Permission is hereby granted, free of charge, to any person obtaining a copy  of this software and associated documentation files (the "Software"), to deal  in the Software without restriction, including without limitation the rights  to use, copy, modify, merge, publish, distribute, sublicense, and/or sell  copies of the Software, and to permit persons to whom the Software is  furnished to do so, subject to the [following conditions](https://github.com/fo-dicom/fo-dicom/blob/development/License.txt).

-Dicom Images donated by [TBD]. **Project currently has no dicom images, we are awaiting for these to be anonymized and will be uploaded soon.**
+Project collaborator and donator of dicom images: [TBD]. **Project currently has no dicom images, we are awaiting for these to be anonymized and will be uploaded soon.**

 ## License
 This project is licensed under the MIT License.
 See [LICENSE.txt](https://github.com/sergiosolorzano/Dicom-3DRender/blob/main/LICENSE.md) for more information.